Skip Trace & Locate Investigations

 How Locate Work Actually Works

 A professional skip trace usually begins with identity control.
 Before a locate can be trusted, the investigator needs to know the subject is the correct person.
-That may require comparing full name, aliases, date of birth, address history, known relatives, vehicles, employer information, business ties, court records, property indicators, or other corroborating details.
+That may require comparing full name, aliases, date of birth, address history, known relatives, employer information, business ties, court records, property indicators, or other corroborating details.

 Core skip trace steps